andry-tino/b-industrialprotocols/rte/iec.md

 **Communication Profile** The standard introduces the concept of _Communication Profile_ as a set of IEC 61158 protocols which can be composed together in order to create a network targeting specific requirements.
 Each CP uses protocols defined in IEC 61158:

-- Physical protocols are taken from IEC 61158-2
+- Physical protocols are taken from IEC 61158-2, or it is Ethernet (IEC 61784-2)
 - DLL protocols are taken from IEC 61158-3 and IEC 61158-4
 - AL protocols are taken from IEC 61158-5 and IEC 61158-6